-Here at Avatao, we are big believers of infrastructure-as-code which is a way of infrastructure automation using practices from software development.
+Here at Avatao, we are big believers in infrastructure-as-code which is a way of infrastructure automation using the practices from software development.
 Setup tasks, configuration, identity, and access management are coded as reproducible definitions.
-This dramatically reduces the chance of human error, changes in the infrastructure are reproducible and auditable.
+This dramatically reduces the chance of human error.
+Changes in the infrastructure are reproducible and auditable.
 We can also make use of software development tools such as version control or automated testing and deployment.

 There are two kinds of infrastructure automation tools: orchestration and configuration management.
-Orchestration tools are for provisioning templates of immutable systems such as VM or container images or cloud-native resources.
+Orchestration tools are for provisioning templates of immutable systems such as VM or container images and cloud-native resources.
 Configuration-management tools, on the other hand, are designed for modifying a mutable base system, for example, any Linux distribution.
-Since we had a mixture of VMs and traditional hosts we started with the latter but nowadays, we use a combination of both.
+Since we had a mixture of VMs and traditional hosts we started with the latter, but nowadays we use a combination of both.
 There are plenty of configuration management tools, the right choice ultimately comes down to personal preference.

 We went with Ansible.
-From here on, I’m going to assume you are familiar with basic concepts of Ansible or other configuration-management tools but this blog post is relatively generic that I hope you will find it useful even if you don’t use Ansible yet.
+From here on, I’m going to assume you are familiar with the basic concepts of Ansible or other configuration-management tools.
+That being said, this blog post is relatively generic and I hope you will find it useful even if you haven’t use Ansible yet.

 Ideally, every change is done through automation and developers have no direct access to the machines.
-In the real world, however machines can differ from each other: For instance, they could end up with different versions of the same package depending on when they were provisioned.
+In the real world however, machines can differ from one another: For instance, they could end up with different versions of the same package depending on when they were provisioned.
 There could be manual changes done by an administrator for a specific use-case and so on.
 This is called configuration drift.
-It can be prevented by following best-practices and avoiding manual configuration.
-You should always code your playbooks to require a reproducible state, running a playbook a second time should not make any changes.
+It can be prevented by following the best-practices and avoiding manual configuration.
+You should always code your playbooks to require a reproducible state; running a playbook a second time should not make any changes.
 Updates can be handled separately.
 Also, you should be running automated tests before deploying to production, for example, with Vagrant using disposable VMs.

-A far more challenging problem is access control: Keys cannot be revoked.
+A far more challenging problem is access control: keys cannot be revoked.
 Each time we want to revoke access to some secret, the secret has to be regenerated and re-encrypted with a new key.
-The vault password (key) has to be distributed amongst administrators and developers who need access and we have to keep track of people with access.
-Since Ansible 2.4 there is support for having multiple vault IDs thus different security levels can be isolated.
+The vault password (key) has to be distributed amongst administrators and developers who need access and we have to keep track of who has access to it.
+Since Ansible 2.4, there is support for having multiple vault IDs, thus different security levels can be isolated.
 For instance, developers would not have access to the production secrets.
-As for distribution, scripts can be used as a vault password file so vault passwords could be encrypted with people’s GPG keys and securely distributed.
+As for distribution, scripts can be used as a vault password file so vault passwords can be encrypted with people’s GPG keys and securely distributed.

 A better solution is using tools designed for secret management such as HashiCorp’s Vault.
 Of course, there is a module for reading secrets from Hashi Vault.
 There is a module for everything.
-Ansible Tower, Red Hat’s commercial offering which is also open-source and can be self-hosted comes with centralized credential and secret management and much more but it might be an overkill depending on your needs.
+Ansible Tower, Red Hat’s commercial offering, which is also an open-source and can be self-hosted, comes with centralized credential,secret management and much more but it might be an overkill depending on your needs.
 Either way, you can and should decouple secrets from source code repositories.

 Avatao is teaching software engineers not only to write secure code but also to create a more secure software development lifecycle.
 With more than 600 challenges available online covering various topics from DevSecOps including security on Git and Ansible, to web security and secure coding in Java or C/C++.
 Learn more!